BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 Duplicate question retrieval is the task of identifying duplicate questions asked in community question answering (cQA) forums.
 A given query is the \textit{input} and the duplicate questions are the \textit{output}.

-\paragraph{CQADupStack} \cite{hoogeveen2015cqadupstack} is a benchmark dataset for community question-answering (cQA) research.
-The corpus $\mathbf{T}$ comprises of queries from 12 different StackExchange subforums.
-We utilize the predefined test split for our queries $\mathbf{Q}$.
-We evaluate each subforum separately and report the overall mean score.
+\textbf{CQADupStack} \cite{hoogeveen2015cqadupstack} is a popular dataset for research in community question-answering (cQA).
+The corpus $\mathbf{T}$ comprises of queries from 12 different StackExchange subforums: Android, English, Gaming, Gis, Mathematica, Physics, Programmers, Stats, Tex, Unix, Webmasters and Wordpress.
+We utilize the original test split for our queries $\mathbf{Q}$, and the task involves retrieving duplicate query (title + body) for an input query title.
+We evaluate each StackExchange subforum separately and report the overall mean scores for all tasks in \beir.

-\paragraph{Quora} Duplicate Questions dataset identifies whether two questions are duplicates.
+\textbf{Quora} Duplicate Questions dataset identifies whether two questions are duplicates.
 Quora originally released containing 404,290 question pairs.
 We add transitive closures to the original dataset.
 Further, we split it into train, dev, and test sets with a ratio of about 85\%, 5\% and 10\% of the original pairs.
 We remove all overlaps between the splits and ensure that a question in one split of the dataset does not appear in any other split to mitigate the transductive classification problem \cite{10.1007/978-3-642-15880-3_42}.
-We finally achieve 522,931 unique queries as our corpus $\mathbf{T}$ and 5,000 dev and 10,000 test queries $\mathbf{Q}$ respectively.
+We achieve 522,931 unique queries as our corpus $\mathbf{T}$ and 5,000 dev and 10,000 test queries $\mathbf{Q}$ respectively.